unixorn/git-extra-commands/README.md

 * [git-amend](https://github.com/colinodell/git-amend-old) - Bash script to amend older commits with staged changes.

+* [git-branch-status](https://github.com/dmcgowan/git-branch-status) - A git utility to make managing large number of branches either across many remotes easier.
+Branch status allows comparing all branches against their upstream or any arbitrary branch to show the number of commit differences.

 * [git-diffall](https://github.com/thenigan/git-diffall) - Provides a directory based diff mechanism for git.

 * Peter Hurford's [git-aliases.zsh](https://github.com/peterhurford/git-aliases.zsh), which you may prefer to the git plugin from oh-my-zsh.